DevOps-2024-group-p/maxitwit/report/report.md

 According to the documentation that can be found [Restricitons to ssh](https://superuser.com/questions/1751932/what-are-the-restrictions-to-ssh-stricthostkeychecking-no), we are aware that setting the flag for StrictHostKeyChecking to "no", might result in malicious parties being able to access the super user console of our system.
 Setting it to yes would prevent third parties from entering our system and only known hosts would be able to.

 [NPM](https://www.npmjs.com/) was used to manage and audit dependencies with security vulnerabilities with `npm audit`.
 It was a challenge to upgrade certain dependencies, either because they were bundled or because they create cyclic dependencies.
-We generated a [dependency graph](./images/dependency_graph.svg) for our dependencies.
+An overview of the dependencies are found in the [dependency graph](./images/dependency_graph.svg).

 ## Scaling strategy